lsaravia/SpeciesRankSurface/srsdq.md

 ## Abstract

 Species-area relationships (SAR) are one of the most studied patterns in ecology, due to its application in both theoretical and conservation issues.
-SARs has been generalized using Hill's diversity index and multifractals.
+SARs has been generalized incorporating abundances using Hill's diversity index and multifractals to study species diversity-area relationships.
 Multifractals were developed for nonlinear systems and they are suitable to capture multiplicative processes that can be observed in ecological systems.
 They characterize variability in a scale independent way within an experimental range.
 Another well studied pattern in ecology is the species-abundance distribution (SAD) that characterize rarity and commonness in ecological communities.
 SADs can be represented and compared in a robust way using rank-abundance diagrams (RAD).
-Here I introduce a spatial version of RAD: the species-rank surface (SRS) that can be analyzed using multifractals.
-I use the spectrum of generalized dimensions $D_q$ for multifractal representation and a multispecies spatial explicit model to show the ability of the new method to detect patterns.
+Here I introduce a new way to analyze species diversity-area relationships using spatial version of RAD: the species-rank surface (SRS) that can be analyzed using multifractals.
+I use the spectrum of generalized dimensions $D_q$ for multifractal representation.
+To demonstrate the relationship of SRS with species spatial patterns I perform simulations with regular and random patterns and also using a neutral model.
+Finally I compare the power of the methods to detect different patterns.

-Keywords: multifractals, species-rank surface, multi-species patterns,
+Keywords: multifractals, species-rank surface, species-area relationship, multi-species spatial pattern.

 \newpage